-Assessment will be varied so that jargon does not disadvantage a student and ability to communicate across areas can be tested - seminars, group presentations, posters, laboratory reports, essays, writing and refereeing grants/papers.
+Assessment will be varied - seminars, group presentations, posters, laboratory reports, essays, writing and refereeing grants/papers.
 There is an emphasis on the ability to communicate across disciplines.
-Feedback is encouraged for each module to ensure that they meet student expectations and deliver the skills intended and the Management Team will be acutely responsive to student feedback to improve the student experience.
+Feedback is encouraged for each module to ensure that the training meets student expectations and delivers the skills intended.
+The Management Team will consider all feedback promptly in order to continually improve the student experience.

 Research Skills Training During the PhD Project:

 All students will continue to receive research skills training during their projects as directed by their individual needs.
-Student travel will continue to be supported for external courses, summer schools, conferences and laboratory visits etc as appropriate.
-Attendance at the DTP workshops, usually run along Priority Themes with world-leading speakers, will be compulsory.
+Student travel will be supported for external courses, summer schools, etc as appropriate.
+Attendance at the DTP cohort workshops will be mandatory.

 In order to continue to learn relevant skills and context, students will be encouraged to take the equivalent of at least one module per year (yrs 2-4) from relevant M-level provision.
 All three partners run MSc courses; e.g. Food Security; Agronomy; Bioprocessing, Biotechnology and Business Management (BBBM), Bioinformatics, Systems Biology, as well as intensive laboratory-based MScs in Molecular Genetics, Infection & Immunity

 A major annual event is the University of Leicester careers fair, an annual career-focussed training event at which industrial representatives will be invited to mix with MIBTP students and talk about their career paths and working experiences.

 All students will attend the annual MIBTP conference, presenting their own research, helping with organisation and contributing to discussion forums (recent topics include research ethics, writing and reviewing research grants, managing budgets, patent/IP management, ‘principles’ of public life, careers).

 Transferable Skills training:MIBTP will complete a programme of transferable skills training, combining over 3 years to win the student a Postgraduate Certificate in Transferable Skills for Scientists (or equivalent).
 This combines compulsory elements with options to allow students to personalise their training.
 Some transferable skills will be included as part of MIBTP cohort activities such as team-building and entrepreneurship workshops.